Logitech/labs_mrkeyboard_sdk/README.md

 ## The Development Kit content
 - Hardware prototype keyboard.
-- Demo program that shows basic keyboard usage in VR.
+- Demo app ([MR Keyboard browsing demo](https://github.com/Logitech/labs_mrkeyboard_sdk/tree/master/demos/mr_browsing_demo)) that shows basic keyboard usage in VR.
-- SteamVR Overlay executable allowing the keyboard to be used on top of any app (without modifications).
+- [SteamVR Overlay](https://github.com/Logitech/labs_mrkeyboard_sdk/tree/master/demos/overlay) executable allowing the keyboard to be used on top of any SteamVR app (without modifications).
-- Unity package source code to be used for the integration of the keyboard in your app.
+- [Unity package](https://github.com/Logitech/labs_mrkeyboard_sdk/tree/master/code/unity_package) source code to be used for the integration of the keyboard in your app.

 ## Setup instructions
 In order to setup your MR Keyboard you'll need to: